John Schuler, MD

 Practicing Since: 1992

 Working at Cancer Treatment Centers of America® (CTCA) fulfills Dr. John Schuler’s desire to make patients the No. 1 priority.
-Schuler joined our hospital in Newnan, Georgia, as Quality of Life Chief Physician in August 2013.
+Schuler is an Internist at CTCA in Newnan, Georgia.
+He joined the hospital in August 2013.

 “It’s a privilege to be able to work in a patient-centered environment designed for just this purpose,” says Dr. Schuler.